About

 One of the CTI goals aims to establish a fully functioning and effectively managed region-wide Coral Triangle Marine Protected Area System (CTMPAS).
 Under the Marine Protected Areas (MPA) Working Group, significant progress has been made towards advancing common understanding of CTMPAS – how to improve management effectiveness and how to design and establish MPA networks.

 The Coral Triangle governments have also progressed toward the formal establishment of the CTI-CFF as a regional organization.
-At the CTI-CFF Ministerial Meeting in October 2011, the CT6 endorsed a suite of legal documents which will guide the operations of the organization, including putting in place merit based recruitment of staff, coordination procedures, and financial contributions to be borne by each country.
-This suite of foundational agreements will allow a fully independent Regional Secretariat to coordinate the implementation of the CTI Regional Plan of Action.
+At the CTI-CFF Ministerial Meeting in October 2011, the CT6 endorsed a suite of legal documents that guide the operations of the organization, including putting in place merit-based recruitment of staff, coordination procedures, and financial contributions to be borne by each country.
+This suite of foundational agreements allows a fully independent Regional Secretariat to coordinate the implementation of the CTI Regional Plan of Action.

 The Regional Secretariat

-The permanent Regional Secretariat was officially established with the appointment of the first Executive Director in April 2015, where the headquarter is based in Manado, Indonesia.
+The permanent Regional Secretariat was officially established with the appointment of the first Executive Director in April 2015, with the headquarters based in Manado, Indonesia.
 More on the Regional Secretariat here.

 Registration with the United Nations Secretary General

-In November 2017, the Agreement on the Regional Secretariat of the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security was registered and recorded with the United Nations Secretary General which further increases the profile of CTI-CFF in the international platform and would open the pathway for further possible cooperation with international bodies under UN.
+In November 2017, the Agreement on the Regional Secretariat of the Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security was registered and recorded with the United Nations Secretary General, further increasing the profile of CTI-CFF on the international platform and opening the pathway for further possible cooperation with international bodies under the UN.

 Way Forward